 - the Academy purchased careers advice for students from an organisation called Career Directions.
 The advisor is Mrs Sarah Pawlewski, the wife of one of the governors, Mr M Pawlewski.
 An exercise was done to check availability and cost of similar services and it was determined that this service was the best in terms of price and quality.
-The value of the transactions during 2015-16 totalled £455 excluding VAT. - the Academy also purchased the services of Anthony Cullen for his photographic expertise to offer enrichment classes to the students during 2015-16.
+The value of the transactions during 2016-17 totalled £455 excluding VAT. - the Academy also purchased the services of Anthony Cullen for his photographic expertise to offer enrichment classes to the students during 2016-17.
 Mr Cullen is the husband of Mrs L Cullen, one of the governors.
 A value for money exercise was undertaken.
-The value of transactions during 2015-16 totalled £1,000. - the Academy employs a member of staff, Mrs J Bowell who is also the wife of one of the governors, Mr Ian Bowell.
-She was employed at the Academy from 9 January 2006, before the governor was appointed on 2 December 2011.
-Mr Bowell resigned as a Governor with effect from 31 December 2015. - the Academy employs a member of staff, Miss Sarah Caldwell who is also the partner of one of the governors, Mr Dave Marsh.
-She was employed at the Academy from 1 May 2015, before the governor was appointed on 15 June 2015.
+The value of transactions during 2016-16 totalled £350. - the Academy employs a member of staff, Miss Sarah Caldwell who is also the partner of one of the governors, Mr Dave Marsh.
+She was employed at the Academy from 1 May 2016, before the governor was appointed on 15 June 2016.

-In entering into the above transactions the academy has complied with the requirements of the EFA's Academies Financial Handbook.
+In entering into the above transactions the academy has complied with the requirements of the ESFA's Academies Financial Handbook.